 A dental crown, also known as a dental cap is placed over a tooth to cover the tooth to improve its appearance by restoring its shape and size to strengthen it.
-It is a very popular dental restoration technique which can be applied either on a dental implant or on the patient’s natural tooth.
+It is a very popular dental restoration technique which can be applied either on a dental implant or the patient’s natural tooth.
 The dental crown completely encircles the tooth, protecting it from further damage or decay.In this article, we have gathered all the essentials about dental crowns to help you get the general idea of this popular dental treatment.

-Who are the candidates of Dental Crowns?
+Who Are the Candidates of Dental Crowns?

 There are two main types of candidates for restoration procedures using a dental crown: